pothi/TinyWP.com/_posts/2019-03-30-do-not-let-your-email-hacked.md

 You may have multiple domains with multiple email addresses.
 However, as with me, you may have only one primary email address with your primary domain.
 In that case, I strongly recommend to use `-all` as qualifier that basically marks every email from every unknown IP as spam.

+Update on May 1, 2019: This domain's SPF records are officially switched to have `-all`, after a month of testing.
+Thanks.